 What Organization Skills Matter Most for Students with ADHD?

 Students with good organizational skills have the ability to create and maintain systems to keep track of information or materials.
 A young child can, with a reminder, put school materials in a designated place.
 An adolescent can organize and locate sports equipment.
-Kids with attention deficit hyperactivity disorder (ADHD) have problems with these tasks.
+Kids with attention deficit hyperactivity disorder (ADHD or ADD) have problems with these tasks.
 To be organized requires time, effort, and sustained attention.
 Of these, your children may have only time — and they’d prefer to be doing something else with it.

 How Can Students Learn Organization Skills at School?

 - Make desk-cleaning a part of the daily routine.
 A half hour before dismissal, a teacher might say, “OK, let’s do a speed cleaning!” to her first-grade class, prompting kids to tidy up their desks and other common spaces.
 When the classroom is tidy, they can play a short group game before getting ready to go home for the day.

 - Talk about it.
 Have a class discussion about what it means to be organized.
 Ask kids to design a system for cleaning up their cubbies or a common play area.
 Talk about how to organize classroom routines to make them go more smoothly.
 Set up a suggestion box kids can use if they think of other ideas.

 - Instruct the class in how to set up and organize a notebook and binder.
 Each time you tell students something that should go in the notebook or binder, tell them exactly where it goes and supervise them to make sure it gets there.
 Work in pairs to ensure each follows the plan.